Mobilité Francophone - for French speakers outside Quebec

 For how long is the work permit issued?

-The processing agent can issue the work permit for the duration of the job offer (or until the passport expires, whichever is earlier).
-Yes, so you will receive a work permit for 2 years if the job offer has been issued for that long.
+The processing officer can issue the work permit for the duration of the job offer (or until the passport expires, whichever is earlier).
+So, yes, so you will receive a work permit for 2 years if the job offer has been issued for that long.

 Can I go to the USA border to apply for this work permit?